Nele82/Node-Express-fcc/README.md

 Connection: Keep-Alive > > > HEADERS - TO HERE
                        > > > BLANK LINE
 (name=value pairs of form data) > > > BODY OF THE MESSAGE (CONTAINS DATA AND IT'S OPLTIONAL)

+## PORT

+In communication networking, a port is a communication endpoint.
+An HTTP port is a specific port number on a computer that is reserved for HTTP (Hypertext Transfer Protocol) traffic.
+Most popular protocols, like HTTP, have reserved ports for themselves.
+For example, the HTTP port is always port 80.
+These ports are always reserved for common protocols.

+When you access a website, your computer uses these port numbers to send and receive information.
+If the website is unencrypted, your computer uses port 80.
+If the website is encrypted (HTTPS), your computer uses port 443.

+These port numbers are part of the larger TCP/IP protocol, which is used for transmitting data over the internet.
+The Transmission Control Protocol (TCP) and the User Datagram Protocol (UDP) only need one port for duplex, bidirectional traffic.
+They usually use port numbers that match the services of the corresponding TCP or UDP implementation, if they exist.